 Herbicides can be used alone or as a secondary vegetation treatment technique following manual (hand labor), goat grazing, or mechanical removal.
-In the latter case, the herbicides control sprout growth and regeneration.
+Herbicides can be mixed or batched together for better performance.
+When used after grazing or mechanical cutting, herbicides can control sprout growth and regeneration.
 The advantage of herbicide treatments is that they typically kill plants quite effectively, and can prevent treated plants from setting seed, while having the potential to be precisely targeted at problem species if that is a concern.
 Thus, in the long run, targeted plants are eliminated, although it may require follow-up treatments.
 Some disadvantages include the necessity of applicators to be trained and then licensed by the State of California, the cost of application and safety equipment, the cost of the herbicide itself, and in some cases the potential to affect non-target vegetation and/or wildlife.
 Despite these disadvantages, herbicides, or herbicides in combination with hand/mechanical removal, are the most widely used and economical techniques for controlling certain types of vegetation.